 Students with artistic drawing talent will develop essential art skills needed to work in the professional art field and prepare to enter any art college after graduation.
 They will focus on building a strong professional art portfolio.
-Students regularly participate in hands-on experiences exploring various art techniques and state-of-the-art computer programs used in art agencies today including InDesign, QuarkXPress, Illustrator and Photoshop.
-Design students are educated in a professional studio environment and develop 21st century work habits.
+Students regularly participate in hands-on experiences exploring various art techniques and state-of-the-art computer programs used in art agencies today including InDesign, Dreamweaver, Illustrator and Photoshop.
+Design students are educated in a professional studio environment and develop 21st-century work habits.

 Upon graduation, students are employable as:

 - Artist/Graphic Designer